 Zach Hansen, Community Health Promotion Specialist, Health & Human Services Agency

 San Diego grandparents who raise grandchildren had the chance to have fun, make friendships and build connections with others in similar situations at the Annual East Region Grandparents Raising Grandchildren Relative Caregiver Symposium, which took place on Saturday, April 6, 2019.
 YMCA of San Diego County’s Kinship Support Program partnered with 2-1-1 San Diego and the County of San Diego Health and Human Services Agency to host the free event which served nearly 200 grandparents and other kinship families from all regions of the county.
+These partners work together across the county to provide these symposiums and served an additional 300 grandparents in North County Region, 150 in Central Region and 100 in South Region.

 More than 24,000 grandparents in San Diego County have the primary responsibility for meeting their grandchildren’s daily needs.
 That’s why, for the last seven years, the Health and Human Services Agency has been hosting Grandparents Raising Grandchildren symposiums around the county to provide resources, vital information and other tools to support grandparents and other kinship care providers in raising their grandchildren.